kjaymiller/kjaymiller/content/black-multipotentialite.md

 In my opinion, being told, "I can't" is the biggest motivator.

-When I was getting out of the military, I was told, I'd never find a job (I Got one).
+When I was getting out of the military, I was told, I'd never find a job (I got one).
 When I married young I was told I'd regret it (No Regrets).

-In my first job I was told to devote all my energy to the job....
+In my first job, I was told to devote all my energy to the job...
 NO.

 ### I do a lot.